tomassedovic/quicksilver-roguelike/README.md

 It is an [open source](https://github.com/madmalik/mononoki) font [distributed under the Open Font License 1.1](https://github.com/madmalik/mononoki/blob/master/LICENSE).

-Get the `mononoki-Regular.ttf` file and copy it into our new `static` directory.
+Unpack it and copy the `mononoki-Regular.ttf` file into our new `static` directory.

 ### Loading the font